-The introductory meeting will take place on 17 October 2017.
-Students will work in pairs of two (if necessary, one team of three will be allowed).
+The introductory meeting will take place on 17 October 2018.
+Students will work in groups of three (if necessary, one team of two will be allowed).
 You can find a team partner on your own during the first two weeks of the seminar or you will be assigned a team partner.
-On 02 February 2018, there will be a day of presentations where you share your "idea worth spreading" in a max.
-18 minutes talk in TED-style or a max.
-18 minutes OpenTED-style video (https://open.ted.com).
-In the former case, and with your consent, we record and analyze your talk together as a group in order to provide a unique feedback and learning opportunity for you.
+On January 18th 2019, there will be a day of presentations where you share your "idea worth spreading" in a max.
+18 minutes talk in TED-style.
 Full attendance is required on that day for successful participation in the seminar!

-Seminar papers of 3-5 pages (plus references) have to be handed in by 11 March 2018.
+Seminar papers of 3-5 pages (plus references) have to be handed in by February 25th 2019.
 Master students have to include two summaries of different length: one with 70-100 words, one with 150-200 words.
 Presentations of max.
 18 minutes are followed by a discussion of the talk/video of about 20 minutes.
 Your contribution to the discussions will be included in your grading.
-Grading for Bachelor students consists of the seminar paper (30%), your talk/video (70%).
-For master students, grading consists of the seminar paper (20%), your talk/video (60%) and summaries (20%).
+Grading for Bachelor students consists of the seminar paper (30%), your talk (70%).
+For master students, grading consists of the seminar paper (20%), your talk (60%) and summaries (20%).
 Both Bachelor and Master students can improve their grades by 0.3 for good and constructive discussion contributions or by 0.7 for excellent and constructive discussion contributions.

-Application will be possible via the centralized platform until 16 September 2017.
-For further questions, please contact David Huber (david.huber@kit.edu) or Leonie Kühl (leonie.kuehl@kit.edu).
+Application will be possible via the centralized platform until 17 September 2018.
+For further questions, please contact David Huber (david.huber@kit.edu) or Jannis Engel (jannis.engel@kit.edu).